An insurance company that offers health coverage to opposite-sex spouses must do the same for same-sex spouses.

 As long as a couple is married in a jurisdiction with legal authority to authorize the marriage, an insurance company can’t discriminate against them when offering coverage.
 This means that it must offer to same-sex spouses the same coverage it offers to opposite-sex spouses.

 This is true regardless of the state where:

 The Marketplace also treats married same-sex couples the same as married opposite-sex couples when they apply for premium tax credits and lower out-of-pocket costs on private insurance plans.
 This is true in all states.

-When you apply for help paying for coverage in the Marketplace, you’ll be asked if you’re married.
-If you and your spouse plan to file a joint federal tax return for 2014, select “yes.”
+When you apply for coverage in the Marketplace, you’ll be asked if you’re married.
+If you and your spouse plan to file a joint federal tax return for 2016, select “yes.”

 Get more information about answering Marketplace application questions about your family and household.